top of page

 Alyssa Abbas

 Alyssa is a seasoned, veteran TBT company dancer and choreographer since 2013.
 She has a passion for classical ballet, contemporary, ballroom, and musical theater.
 Some of her highlighted roles include: Dewdrop Fairy, Snow Queen, Arabian Princess, Cinderella, Giselle, and Princess Flourine.
 She has also appeared as a featured lead dancer in various musicals at Theatre Memphis and Harrell Theater.
-“Miss Alyssa” is also a beloved teacher for the Children’s Ballet Theater School since 2009 specializing in intermediate and advanced ballet and is the artist director of Memphis Youth Musical Theater.
+“Miss Alyssa” is also a beloved teacher for the Children’s Ballet Theater School since 2009 specializing in intermediate and advanced ballet and is the Artistic Director of Memphis Youth Musical Theater.

 BRANDON KING